 Create a plan that focuses on what you can control

 So much about infertility and IVF emphasises loss of control.
 Creating a plan that focuses on aspects you can control can feel immensely empowering and confidence building, and provide some welcome structure.

 Your plan could include your preferred timeframe for starting a treatment cycle, the length of break between cycles, when to seek a second opinion, what will help you get through the two-week-wait, whether to explore complementary practices like acupuncture and meditation, who is part of your support network, changes you need to make to work and social commitments, and decisions about embryos.
 Developing a plan of action that is practical, flexible and focussed on the short-term is the key.

 Another important step in feeling empowered and managing expectations is having the right information about your treatment.
-Gather information about treatment costs, including costs for non-standard options; insurance waiting periods and treatment limits; Medicare requirements and processes; Clarify success rates based on your specific circumstances; Explore all your treatment options.
+You can gather information about:

 Assertive communication comes naturally for some people, for others it can be daunting to ask questions, especially in medical settings.
 Some people are concerned that asking questions might create tension with their doctor or other clinic staff.
 For other people, simply being a patient feels disempowering.
 It can be helpful to frame your relationship with your doctor as a collaborative one – your medical specialist contributes their knowledge and expertise on infertility and its treatments, you contribute your knowledge about your needs, your medical history, and your expectations.